xluxeq/GPT2-Telegram-Chatbot/README.md

 retry - Retry the current computation.
 ```
 Here's a sample in learning chatbot mode with the latest gpt-2 database and top_p set to 0.83:

+I set the top_p to 0.7 since to limit grammatical errors on output but this sounds more robot-like.

 ```